Kanomace/Kanomace.github.io/research.md

 <br>• Achievement:
 Secured a research grant over $3000; Authored a international conference paper and a software copyright.

-- Intelligent Detection and Monitoring System for Underwater Fish
+- Intelligent Detection and Monitoring System for Underwater Fish(Jun 2023-Jun 2024)
-<br>**Provincial Undergraduate Innovation and Entrepreneurship Training Programme **
+<br>**Provincial Undergraduate Innovation and Entrepreneurship Training Programme**
 <br>Supervisor: Prof. Chen Weiling, Fuzhou University
-<br>Jun 2023-Jun 2024
 <br>• Outline:
 Elevated the application of the YOLO object detection algorithm in the field of underwater biology and visualized the analysis of detection data;